SNAP Benefits in Missouri: How to Apply and Qualify

 The fastest way to apply is through the Missouri Department of Social Services (DSS) online portal.
 You can complete and submit your entire application from your computer or mobile device.

-Fill out the required information about your household, income, and expenses before submitting it electronically.
+• Fill out the form with your household, income, and expense information.

 Apply In Person

-You can apply directly by visiting a Family Support Division (FSD) Resource Center.
-Staff can assist you with the application process and answer any questions you may have.
+If you prefer face-to-face assistance, you can visit a Family Support Division (FSD) Resource Center.
+Staff can help you with the application and answer any questions you may have.

-Locate your nearest FSD Resource Center by visiting the DSS website.
+• Locate your nearest FSD Resource Center through the DSS website.

-Visit the office and request a paper application.
+• Visit the office and request a paper application form.

-Complete the form on-site and submit it with the help of a staff member if needed.
+• Complete the application with help from staff if needed.

 Apply By Mail

-Download and print the application from the Food Stamp Program page.
+• Download and print the application from the Missouri DSS website.

-Mail the signed application to the address provided on the form.
+• Mail your completed application to the processing center address found on the form.

 How to Contact EBT Customer Service in Missouri

-For questions about your application, call the Family Support Division (FSD) Information Center at 855-373-4636.
+• For questions about your application, call the Family Support Division Information Center at 855-373-4636.

 See Missouri EBT Customer Service Contacts